-Initial costs are one-time expenses that are needed to set your business in motion.
+Initial costs are both one-time and recurring expenses that are needed to set your business in motion.
 There’s no way you can start and build a successful small business if you don’t have the funds to back it up.
 Start by making a list of ALL your initial costs, no matter how small or insignificant.
-Incorporation, Legal fees, Accounting, Licenses and permits, Rent and security deposit, Signage, Transportation, Insurance, Building/remodeling, Supplies, Initial inventory, Furniture and equipment, and Installations.
-It’s not enough to consider how much a large piece of machinery costs.
-You also need to think about the costs involved with transporting it or setting it up.
-Everything needs to be accounted for!
-Then consider your ongoing costs (expenses you anticipate paying again and again).

 - name and entity registration with the Secretary of State

 - initial product inventory

 - furniture and equipment, including computers and software